wireapp/kalium/monkeys/README.md

 * Collecting metrics about the test execution
 * Tracing and replaying a test run.
 For this the order is the important factor, so when replayed it won't be executed in parallel.
+* Multi-clients.
+Right now each user can have just one client within the application